 This easy to use resource has been developed with NHS staff to:

-- assess the impact emotional wellbeing has on ourselves, our colleagues and on our patients
+- assess the impacts emotional wellbeing has on ourselves, our colleagues and on our patients

 - enable us to action plan to enable more good days than bad.

 Staff identified that emotional wellbeing can be explained in three ways we are either: